maxim-pre/tictactoe/README.md

 <strong><font size=4>implementing the impossible AI</font></strong>

-The impossible computer opponent was implemented using the **minimax** algorithm, a recursive algorithm for chosing the next best move.
+The impossible computer opponent was implemented using the **minimax** algorithm, a recursive algorithm for choosing the next best move.

-The minimax algorithm is called whenever its the computers turn to pick and uses a simple scoring system to determine the strength of each move based on the potential outcomes.
+The minimax algorithm is called whenever it's the computers turn to pick and uses a simple scoring system to determine the strength of each move based on the potential outcomes.

 ```
 scoringSystem {